 Mesa has a growing population that is rapidly nearing the 500,000 resident mark.
-The up and coming city is currently the 38th largest city in the United states, 3rd largest in Arizona and the 2nd largest in the Greater Phoenix area.
+The up and coming city is currently the 38th largest city in the United States, 3rd largest in Arizona and the 2nd largest in the Greater Phoenix area.
 The main reason for the population boom in Mesa has been the growing number of businesses that are calling the city home.
-The latest edition to the list is Apple.
+The latest addition to the list is Apple.
 The technology company just finished a $2 billion Global Command Center that will open in the near future and employ 150 people.
 In addition to Apple, some other brand name companies that call Mesa home are Boeing, Bridgestone, FUJIFILM, Mitel, and more.

 Crime Rate in Mesa

 Despite the population boom that Mesa is experiencing, there has been an adverse effect on the rate of crime throughout the city.
-According to areavibes, the overall crime rate in Mesa has decreased 6%, while the violent crime rate a 2% increase.
-If you are a resident of Mesa and have been accused of a violent crime, such as assault or murder, contact an attorney at Blischak Law.
+According to areavibes, the overall crime rate in Mesa has decreased by 6%, while the violent crime rate saw a 2% increase.
+If you are a resident of Mesa and have been accused of a violent crime, such as assault, domestic violence, or murder, contact an attorney at Blischak Law.
 We have the expertise to defend accused criminals and have their sentence revoked or reduced.

 Other Facts About Mesa